Early Years Faqs

 School starts at 8.45am and finishes at 3.30pm.

 Children can arrive at school anytime between 8am and 8.45am.
-They can sit indoors with a teacher for a story or play in the supervised playground, where weather permits until the beginning of the school day.
+They can sit indoors with a teacher for a story or play in the supervised playground, when weather permits until the beginning of the school day.

 - Q. How much will the uniform Cost?